SeRazon/home/README_EN.md

 - Go to [高德开放平台控制台](https://console.amap.com/dev/index) to create a `Key` of type `Web Service` and fill the `Key` into `VITE_WEATHER_KEY` in `.env`

+If you deploy to Vercel and want to avoid exposing the key in front-end bundles or to bypass CORS issues, set a server-side environment variable `WEATHER_KEY` in Vercel (Project → Settings → Environment Variables).
+The project includes a serverless proxy (`/api/weather`) which will use `WEATHER_KEY` to call AMap and third-party APIs.
+It will automatically be used when present; otherwise the app falls back to direct client-side requests.

 It can also be replaced by other methods

 ### Music